There are Bullet Journal page ideas for anything, including helping you build a perfect vision for your future.

 - Photographs.
 I use my HP Sprocket to print out different photos I want to include in my vision board.
 You can find some beautiful pics on Pinterest, We Heart It, or Unsplash.

 - Magazine cutouts.
-Look for photos that align with your goals, quotes, or just words that you think to define your intentions (check out how to choose your Word of The Year here!).
+Look for photos that align with your goals, quotes, or just words that you think to define your intentions.
 You can easily add them to your board with washi tape or adhesive tape.

 - Stickers.
 If you’re into planning, you’re likely to have a sticker collection.
 I know often we don’t use stickers because, omg, they are just way too pretty to use.
 But hey, your vision board deserves it!
 So get your beautiful stash and give it some work to do.

 - Washi tape.
 You can use your washi to simply decorate your board, attach photos to it, or maybe create some hidden areas where you want to write something private.

 - Lettering.
 Think of some words you want to add to your board, something that motivates you and encompasses your yearly intentions.
 You might not always find it in a magazine, but you can always add it yourself with some fun lettering styles.
 Or find a font you like in DaFont for example, write the word and print it out.